jsdotlua/jest-lua/docs/docs/UsingMatchers.md

 ## Truthiness
 <img alt='Deviation' src='img/deviation.svg'/>

 In tests, you sometimes need to distinguish between `nil`, and `false`, but you sometimes do not want to treat these differently.
-Jest Roblox contains helpers that let you be explicit about what you want.
+Jest Lua contains helpers that let you be explicit about what you want.

 - `toBeNil` matches only `nil`
 - `toBeTruthy` matches anything that an `if` statement treats as `true` (anything but `false` and `nil`)